 The SRC works in Switzerland and other countries around the world to combat infectious diseases and epidemics.
 It carries out important work educating the population in partnership with the local Red Cross.

-Other infectious diseases are also rampant: HIV/AIDS, cholera, dengue, tuberculosis, malaria, Zika, Ebola and meningitis claim millions of lives every year.
+The Covid-19 health crisis reminded us all of how serious a pandemic can be.
+But other infectious diseases are also rampant: HIV/Aids, cholera, dengue, tuberculosis, malaria, Zika, Ebola and meningitis claim millions of lives every year.

-Diseases make poverty worse.
+Poor countries are not only the most exposed to certain diseases, they are also the places that suffer the most financially from the impact of these diseases.
 When people are sick, they cannot work.
-They cannot harvest their crops and they lose their livelihoods.
-In the case of COVID-19, one lockdown after another and disruptions to work have plunged many people into precarity.
+They cannot harvest their crops and lose their livelihoods.
+In the case of Covid-19, one lockdown after another and disruptions to work have plunged many people into precarity.

 Importance of information